-Abusing a dominant position in a market constitutes a reviewable practice that could give rise to an order (including monetary penalties up to C\$15 million) by the Competition Tribunal if it results in a substantial lessening of competition.
+Abusing a dominant position in a market constitutes a reviewable practice that could give rise to an order by the Competition Tribunal if it results in a substantial lessening of competition.
+The order can include monetary penalties up to three times the value of the benefit derived from the anticompetitive conduct (or, where such value cannot be reasonably determined, 3% of annual worldwide gross revenues).

 To start with, there must be a dominant position or control of a market.
 A monopoly is not a prerequisite, but there must be a relatively high market share, such that the dominant firm or firms can, to a substantial degree, dictate market conditions and exclude competitors.